JayellWolfe/JayellWolfe.github.io/_posts/2020-07-30-Naive Bayes From Scratch.md

 ```

 # Step 2 - Seperate By Class
-Because we need to calculate the probability of data by the class they belong to (the base rate), we first need to seperate the training data by class:
+We need to find the base rate - or the probability of data by the class they belong to, so we need to seperate our training data by class.

 ```python
 def separate_classes(self, X, y):